bitcoin-s/bitcoin-s/docs/core/adding-spks.md

 ## Step 13: Run tests and debug

 Lastly, once everything is compiling nicely, all that is left is to run tests and debug.
-While withing an `sbt` terminal session, run the following two commands to run the relevant tests:
+While within an `sbt` terminal session, run the following two commands to run the relevant tests:

 ```
 project coreTest